Cins: Is transhumanism an idea that seems friendly to humanity but will actually harm humanity? Will people lose importance if transhumanism succeeds?

 Cins Magazine interview

 with David Pearce

 DP: Transhumanists want to create a world of superlongevity, superintelligence and superhappiness: a “triple S” civilisation.
-Unlike humans and other animals, transhumans won’t crumble away and die: the terrible disease we call aging will be treated and then cured.
+Unlike humans and other animals, transhumans won’t crumble away and die: the terrible disease we call aging will be treated, then cured.
 Human cognitive limitations can be transcended: rewrites of the human genome together with AI augmentation will create a society of full-spectrum superintelligences.
-The biology of pain and suffering can be retired in favour of a more civilised signalling system.
-The negative feedback-mechanisms of the hedonic treadmill will be recalibrated.
+The biology of pain and suffering will be retired in favour of a more civilised signalling system.
+The negative-feedback mechanisms of the hedonic treadmill will be recalibrated.
 And transhumans will enjoy a new architecture of mind: life animated entirely by gradients of intelligent bliss.

 Should humanity feel threatened by this major evolutionary transition?

 Well, if the transhumanist project succeeds, then archaic humans will no longer exist.
 So if taxonomic abstractions were real, then maybe “Homo sapiens” should be worried!
 In reality, individual humans shouldn’t fear the prospect of becoming superhuman any more than a toddler should fear growing into a mature adult.
 I think we should worry about the obstacles and hidden pitfalls ahead, but not the destination.
 Mastery of our reward circuitry will ensure that ordinary everyday life in transhuman civilisation will be glorious beyond the bounds of human experience.